-CPD can be developed by any individual or organisation, but unless it is endorsed by a recognised body, ie PD:Approval, does not come with any safeguards in quality for learners or any support for the learner if things go wrong.
-The certificate will be issued by the endorsed provider and means you are ‘certified’ in that subject.
-Certificates for PD:Approval endorsed training will include the REPs, CPD point, and PD:Approval Endorsed logos.
+REPs CPD can be developed by any individual or organisation, but unless it is endorsed by PD:Approval, does not come with REPs CPD points nor is it covered by REPS insurance.
+Please check that if not endorsed by PD:Approval that there are safeguards in quality and support should the learning experience not go to plan.
+PD:Approval-endorsed CPD providers issue their own certificates that means you are ‘certified’ in that subject.
+Certificates for PD:Approval-endorsed training will include the REPs, CPD point and PD:Approval-endorsed logos.

 There is also a lack of understanding about what learners should know about the training they are undertaking – will there be an assessment, what does the certificate mean, is my insurance affected?
 We hope to be able to provide a clear picture to help you in the training choices you make.

 Education and training is an essential part of any profession and most professional membership bodies require a qualification or degree to gain entry.
 Each profession and sector is different and all have their own ways to protect the integrity of their industry and qualifications.
 But they all recognise the importance of the provision of recognised skills for employment so that the learner is competent as well as confident in what they are doing.